OCC's Nursing Handbook

 Violations of Academic Honesty: There are many different forms of academic dishonesty.
 A partial list of violations follows, which are representative of unacceptable academic conduct.

-• Cheating: Copying or sharing exam answers; presenting false self-identification; using study guides, notes and books that are unauthorized or at inappropriate times; using unauthorized technology during exams; looking at other students’ work during an exam or during an assignment for which collaboration has been barred; allowing another to do work and submitting the work as one’s own; or intentionally undertaking any activity that results in an unfair advantage over other students.
+• Cheating: Copying or sharing exam quetsions and/or answers; presenting false self-identification; using study guides, notes and books that are unauthorized or at inappropriate times; using unauthorized technology during exams; looking at other students’ work during an exam or during an assignment for which collaboration has been barred; allowing another to do work and submitting the work as one’s own; or intentionally undertaking any activity that results in an unfair advantage over other students.

 • Plagiarism: Using an idea, phrase or other material from a source without proper acknowledgement of the source or copying or submitting work done by another as one’s own work.
 This can be done in the form of paraphrasing without reference to the source, rearranging another's words and using them as one’s own, or quoting another without the use of quotation marks and reference to the source material.